zzonyo/trust-docs-test/source/index.html.md

 |	lastActTime		|	long		|	Last activity time									|

 Note:<br>
-- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<BR>
+- Stop limit order's type is no longer as “buy-stop-limit” or “sell-stop-limit”, but changing to “buy-limit” or “sell-limit”.<br>

 ## Subscribe Trade Details & Order Cancellation post Clearing